Revocable Cryptography from Learning with Errors: Quantum Goldreich-Levin Theorem for Large Fields

 Let $\lambda \in \N$ be a parameter.
 A \emph{non-interactive assumption} $\mathsf{P} = (\mathsf{G},\mathsf{V},c)$ with respect to a set of polynomials $d(\lambda),n(\lambda)$ and $m(\lambda)$ is characterized as follows: \begin{itemize} \item The generator $\mathsf{G}$ takes as input $1^\lambda$ and $r \in \bit^d$, and returns $x \in \bit^n$. \item The verifier $\mathsf{V}$ takes as input $1^\lambda$ and $(r,y) \in \bit^d \times \bit^m$, and returns a single bit output. \item $c(\lambda)$ is the threshold associated with the assumption. \end{itemize} Given a (possibly randomized) \emph{solver}, we characterize the \emph{advantage} in solving an assumption $\mathsf{P}$ in terms of the absolute distance between the solving probability (or, \emph{value}) and the threshold $c$; for example, for a \emph{decision assumption} $\mathsf{P}$ (with $m=1$) we characterize the value in solving $\mathsf{P}$ in terms of $\frac{1}{2} + \eps$, where the threshold is given by $c(\lambda) = \frac{1}{2}$ and $\eps > 0$ is corresponds to the \emph{advantage}.
 We say that a reduction is \emph{black-box} if it is oblivious to the representation and inner workings of the solver that is being used.
 Moreover, we say that a reduction is \emph{non-adaptive} if all queries to the solver are known ahead of time.
 We use the following theorem.

-\begin{theorem}[\cite{BBK22}, adapted from Theorem 7.1] Let $\lambda \in \N$ be a parameter.
-Suppose there exists a classical non-adaptive black-box reduction from solving a non-interactive assumption $\mathsf{Q}$ to solving a non-interactive decision assumption $\mathsf{P}$ which has advantage $\eps$ and runs in time $T$.
-Then, there exists a quantum reduction from solving $\mathsf{Q}$ to quantumly solving $\mathsf{P}$ which runs in time $\poly(\lambda,T,1/\eps)$ and has advantage $\poly(1/\lambda,1/T,\eps)$. \end{theorem}
+\begin{theorem}[\cite{BBK22}, adapted from Theorem 7.1] Let $c \in \mathbb{R}$.
+Suppose that there exists a classical reduction from solving a non-interactive assumption ${\sf Q}$ to solving a non-interactive assumption ${\sf P}$ such that the following holds: if the ${\sf P}$-solver has advantage $\eps > 0$ then the ${\sf Q}$-solver has advantage $c$ (independent of $\eps$) with running time $\poly(1/\eps,c,\secparam)$.
+Then, there exists a quantum reduction from solving $\mathsf{Q}$ to quantumly solving $\mathsf{P}$ such that the following holds: if the quantum ${\sf P}$-solver (with non-uniform quantum advice) has an advantage given by $\eps > 0$, then the ${\sf Q}$-solver has advantage $c$ (the same as the classical reduction) with running time $\poly(1/\eps,c,\secparam)$. \end{theorem}